NiSc91/NiSc91.github.io/_posts/2022-01-31-Four-Steps-Ahead.md

 - Reading theoretical articles about my subject of choice; approximately 4 hours/week
 - Administrative work, including meetings, responding and following up on emails, and applications for funding for external research visit; approximately 3 hours/week

 Have I followed my own advice so far?
 No, not as much as I could have.
 I have fallen into the trap multiple times of prioritizing things that interest me the most and piling up the mundane things, and as far as work/life-balance goes, let's just say that in the first half of january, I worked 12 hours/7 days a week for at least 2 weeks in a row to complete a deadline, and then crashed hard for the remainder.
-As common as it is, I am a good example of why not to treat your PHD program the same way you did any other university education.
+I get very hyper-focused on whatever I'm focusing on, for better or worse.

 ## Get some sleep!